 The Jane is a historic and fun budget option with a rooftop bar and adjoining club.
 Rooms can be small, but it’s hard to beat the price in NYC, especially since they have a great location in Greenwich Village near the Hudson River and High Line.

 Cost conscience travelers should also consider renting an Airbnb apartment with good reviews.
 If you’ve never used the service, sign up here to receive $40 off your first stay over $75!
 Just know that New York is cracking down on the service, and you can no longer rent private apartments in Manhattan.
-There are still good private options in Brooklyn and Queens though, so you’re not captive to hotel prices.
+There are still good private options in Brooklyn and Queens though, so you don’t have to be captive to hotel prices.

 Disclosure: We were hosted by New York City Urban Adventures for their Craft Cocktail Tour in NYC but all photos and opinions expressed here are ours.
 Also, the hotel links are affiliate links.
 If you make a booking through those links, we receive a small commission at no extra cost to you and it helps maintain this website.